-A major change in Prydz Bay shelf progradation took place in the late Miocene to mid-Pliocene when a fast-flowing ice stream developed and excavated a channel across the shelf on the western side of Prydz Bay (O'Brien and Harris, 1996).
-Basal debris carried to the shelf edge was then deposited in a trough mouth fan on the upper slope (Fig. F2).
-This trough mouth fan may contain a reasonably complete record of glacial history because it received siliciclastic sediment when the shelf eroded during major ice advances and hemipelagic material during interglacials and smaller glaciations (Vorren and Laberg, 1997).
-An Antarctic history of major ice advances is only just developing (e.g., ODP Leg 178; Barker et al., 1999; Cape Roberts Science Team, 1998, 1999, in press) and, at present, relies on outcrop studies that have poor time control (Denton et al., 1991) and seismic stratigraphic studies in which erosion surfaces are identified but the associated sediments have been sparsely sampled (e.g., Alonso et al., 1992).
-Identification of LGM grounding lines well in from the shelf edge in the Ross Sea (Licht et al., 1996) and Prydz Bay (Domack et al., 1998) reveals that glacial episodes can vary markedly in intensity.
-A section drilled through the Prydz Channel Fan will record the episodes that did produce a major advance and so provide insight into the mechanisms of ice sheet growth through multiple glacial cycles.
+A major change in Prydz Bay shelf progradation took place in the late Miocene to mid-Pliocene when a fast-flowing ice stream developed and excavated a channel across the shelf on the western side of Prydz Bay (Harris and O'Brien, 1996).
+Basal debris carried to the shelf edge was then deposited in a trough mouth fan on the upper slope (Fig. 2).
+This trough mouth fan probably contains a reasonably complete record of glacial history because it received siliciclastic sediment when the shelf eroded during major ice advances and hemipelagic material during interglacials and smaller glaciations (Vorren and Laberg, 1997).
+A history of major ice advances for the Antarctic is only just developing and, at present, relies on outcrop studies that have poor time control (Denton et al., 1991) and on seismic stratigraphic studies in which erosion surfaces are identified but the associated sediments have been sparsely sampled (e.g., Alonso et al., 1992).
+Identification of LGM grounding lines well in from the shelf edge in the Ross Sea (Licht et al., 1996) and Prydz Bay (Domack et al., 1998) means that not every glacial episode sees the full advance of the ice.
+A section drilled through the Prydz Channel Fan will record the episodes that did produce a major advance and so give insight into the mechanisms of ice sheet growth through multiple glacial cycles.